hoytpr/Lacto_genome/metadata.md

  We used CP065736.1 as a reference "genome" to map our Plasmid 2 sequences as a `.SAM` files, and similarly to a `.BAM` file for submission to NCBI with assemblies under BioProject PRJNA731925.

  The Plasmid 1 consensus sequence did not show an overall homology greater than 60% to any plasmids or genomes in the NCBI databases.
 Because Plasmid 1 had no identifiable reference genome, it was submitted as `.fastq` reads to the SRA, and the assembly sequence as contigs rather than scaffolds.
-The NCBI with BioProject [PRJNA731925](https://www.ncbi.nlm.nih.gov/bioproject/?term=PRJNA731925).
+The NCBI BioProject accession is [PRJNA731925](https://www.ncbi.nlm.nih.gov/bioproject/?term=PRJNA731925).
 [Note about current samples listed on NCBI.](/notes.md#ncbi)

  To determine the N50 of the separate molecules, the `quast` software [see citations](/citations.md) was used to compare assembly results on `.fasta` files of the genome reads with plasmids, the genome reads without plasmids, and on each set of plasmid reads separately.
  These comparisons used [CP065737.1](https://www.ncbi.nlm.nih.gov/nuccore/CP065737.1) as the reference genome.